-Phase 2 will build on the results of Phase 1, forming the Town's Employment Lands Strategy.
-This phase will focus on employment land conversions (where appropriate), analysis of GO station areas within the Town and strategic planning policy related to the planning of the Town's existing and future Employment Areas.
+Phase 2 builds upon the results of Phase 1, forming the Town's Employment Lands Strategy.
+This phase includes a review of potential employment land conversions, an analysis of GO station areas (Major Transit Station Areas/M.T.S.A.) within the Town, and strategic planning policy related to the planning of the Town's existing and future Employment Areas.